(Putting this at the top to make it easier to find...explanation of the app is below.)

 App Description:

-While there are at least a couple apps with similar purposes (Device Watchdog and Device Monitor come to mind--both great options that you should also check out), none did exactly what I was looking for, so I decided to write one to meet my own simple need: get notified daily at a specific time (or on an arbitrary schedule you could set up with a rule) if specific devices haven't "checked in" in a while.
+While there have been at least a couple apps with similar purposes, none did exactly what I was looking for, so I decided to write one to meet my own simple need: get notified daily at a specific time (or on an arbitrary schedule you could set up with a rule -- or not at all and only when you look at the report) if specific devices haven't "checked in" (generated activity) in a while.
 Additionally, I wanted to be able to configure different "thresholds" (inactivity timeouts) for different devices while keeping them all part of the same report/notification.
+A couple other methods for inclusion in a report are also available, including battery level.

 Enter: Device Activity Check.
 Here's a screenshot with a most of the options exposed: